 When laying hens are around 18 months old, they begin their first molt.
 This is the process where chickens lose a lot of feathers, then grow new ones.
 Molting requires the consumption of extra calories and protein and may take 2 1/2 months or more.
 During this period, the hen will slow down production and then stop laying eggs.
 Many chicken keepers order replacement pullets 6 months or so ahead of time and cull the older hens when they start their first molt.

 Second Molt Or Later

 You may choose to feed your hens through the first molt in anticipation of the larger eggs they will produce in their second year.
 Keep in mind that although the older hen will lay larger eggs, those eggs will be fewer and farther between with each molt.
 They will continue to molt approximately once a year for the rest of their lives.
 Eventually your ‘senior hen’ will cease to produce any eggs.
 At that point they are pets, pest control, and fertilizer producers.
 If you wish to keep them for those reasons, be aware that they may live 8 or 10 years when well cared for.

-The Economics of Culling
+The Economy of Culling Old Hens

 How to Tell if Your Hen is Laying Eggs

 Perhaps you have a mixed flock of laying hens of different ages.
 It can be tricky to tell who is laying and who isn’t.
 Of course, the best way to tell is to put each hen into a separate coop or cage and watch to see how many eggs she produces for a few days.
 You can also watch them all day or set up a special nesting box that allows the hens in, but not out.
 When you pull them out, you can clip a feather or mark them in some way so you can keep track.